 We previously discussed a number of tips when it comes to effective salary negotiations for Functional and Lifestyle Medicine Jobs.
 These tips will ensure that your salary offer meets your threshold, and that you’re receiving a competitive compensation package, including pay, benefits, hours, etc. Here is a quick refresher when it comes to salary negotiation.

 However, when it comes to fulfilling your ultimate purpose within the Functional and Lifestyle Medicine realm, there are a number of things to keep in mind.
 Here are the factors to consider beyond the paycheck.

-- The Practice Feels Like Your Tribe
+- The Practice Feels Like Your Community

-I’ve written on the importance of finding your tribe in Integrative and Functional Medicine, but there are smaller clans that exist within your Functional and Lifestyle Medicine community, one of which is your work family.
+I’ve written on the importance of finding your community in Integrative and Functional Medicine, but there are smaller groups that exist within your Functional and Lifestyle Medicine community, one of which is your work family.
 You spend a large percentage of your day at work.
 Who are the people you’ll be spending that time with?
 When you’re scheduled for an onsite interview, I recommend asking to meet with the staff and possibly even attend a staff meeting.
 A staff meeting is a great opportunity to observe the dynamics of the team, how co-workers interact with each other, and what the culture of the practice is like.
 You can also observe the management style of the medical director and practicing manager.
 Look for a spirit of collaboration within the team, one of support and respect.
 Can you see yourself making a meaningful contribution to this team?

 - They Practice What They Preach